tsettles/Archeology-of-the-Present/README.md

+/*
 	# Archeology-of-the-Present
-# Sand Box and projection mapping
+  Sand Box and projection mapping

-// Archeology of the Present; San Box, is a sensitive surface structure with photo resistors coupled in six groups of three.
+	Archeology of the Present; San Box, is a sensitive surface structure with photo resistors coupled in six groups of three.
-// The code calls out video projections to be played on top of the sand.
+  The code calls out video projections to be played on top of the sand.
 Tanner Settles as creator, with help from Nathan Villicana-Shaw and Bibiana Bauer.

+	The circuit:
+	* 3 10k photo resistors are combined as 1 of 6 units (sensorValues) each circuited with one 100kresitors and linked into an analogInPin

+	12.09.2017
+	By Tanner Settles

+*/

 import processing.serial.*;
 import cc.arduino.*;